gabrielecola/Bitcoin_Network/README.md

 Indentify the communities in the Bitcoin transaction

 ### 2. Data Description
-Data is obtained from  [here](https://snap.stanford.edu/data/soc-sign-bitcoin-otc.html).
+Data is obtained from  [Snap Standford](https://snap.stanford.edu/data/soc-sign-bitcoin-otc.html).

 - Number of instances - 35,592
 - Number of features - 4